-This specialisation track offers students state-of-the-art theories and applied research skills concerning the economic development of cities.
-First, cities and regions are constantly developing economically and competing with each other on talent, investments, amenities, tourists, trade and knowledge.
-Economic development, therefore, is a good starting point for determining how cities grow and perform economically, at a regional and global level.
-Second, economic resilience has become more prominent in research and policy agendas for the last decade.
-The latest global economic crisis, local crises related to economic structural change, severe negative external effects related to globalization and urban economic growth, all lead to intensified shocks to which local economies react differently across countries and continents.
+Second, economic resilience has become more prominent on research and policy agendas for the last decade.
+The Covid-19 pandemic, the latest global economic crisis, climate change, severe negative external effects related to globalization and urban economic growth, have led to intensified shocks to which local economies react differently across countries and continents.

 Rotterdam is an inspiration, a living laboratory where students can experience research and action united for a successful city.